lucasjoliveau/doc/fr/developer/reference/frontend/qweb.md

 The QWeb « renderer », handles most of QWeb’s logic (loading, parsing, compiling and rendering templates).

-Odoo Web instantiates one for the user in the core module, and exports it to `core.qweb`.
+Konvergo ERP Web instantiates one for the user in the core module, and exports it to `core.qweb`.
 It also loads all the template files of the various modules into that QWeb instance.